sueble/scram/README.rst

 In order to submit files,
-this branch must be merged with the **develop** branch, and all unnecessary documentation, input, and shared non-source-code files should be deleted.
+this branch must be merged with the **develop** branch,
-They are not needed for the submission to Coverity.

 After updating the source files,
 Travis-CI adjustments may be made in ``.travis.yml`` if necessary.